 Best ways to experience the Pushkar Camel Fair while travelling in India?

 If you are willing to spend, you might want to go up in a hot air balloon and get an aerial view of the scene.
-Go on one of those special Pushkar Fare walking tours (they run in the morning evening).
-The morning walk is best to see pilgrims bathing in the lake and have a first hand experience of rituals being performed.
-While evening, is the best time to witness the ground where the bustling fair is held at its best.
+Go on one of those special Pushkar Fair walking tours (they run in the morning-evening).
+The morning walk is best to see pilgrims bathing in the lake and have a first-hand experience of rituals being performed.
+While the evening is the best time to witness the ground where the bustling fair is held at its best.

 Precautions for Pushkar Camel Fair in India?

 Visiting India during November?
-Here is what you need to know regarding weather and other best places to visit things to do.
+Here is what you need to know regarding the weather and other best places to visit during this time.

 Contact us to plan your trip to India around Pushkar Camel Fair.

 helping you travel your way